The right portable heater type depends on the application, the size of your space, the amount of ventilation and your budget.

 Direct fired heaters are by far the most efficient choice; they convert about 95% of the fuel used into heat.
 As a result, they are the cheapest heaters to operate.
 They are also less expensive to rent than indirect fired heaters.

-The burner never shuts off, so they provide constant heat, which makes them ideal for concrete and masonry pours.
 A modulating valve can keep the temperature of the space within a narrow target range.

 Direct fired heaters heat outside air rather than recirculated indoor air.
 As a result, they bring in moisture.
 That makes them a poor choice when a dry environment is required, such as when drywall or finishings are being installed or are in place.